-- I. Quorum and turnout (cf. Code, III.7)

-- 1. Was there a turnout quorum or an approval quorum?

-- 2. What was the turnout?

-1. Did international actors (including the European Union) take a position on the issue submitted to referendum?

-- 2. In the affirmative, what was the form of their intervention? - K. What lessons might be learned from this referendum?
+- I. Quorum and turnout (cf. Code, III.7) - 1.
+Was there a turnout quorum or an approval quorum? - 2.
+What was the turnout? - J. Role of international actors - 1.
+Did international actors (including the European Union) take a position on the issue submitted to referendum? - 2.
+In the affirmative, what was the form of their intervention? - K. What lessons might be learned from this referendum? - 9.
+COSTA RICA

-7. COSTA RICA